Skip to content

 Training

-The community will love to have you if you know how to use WordPress!
+The community would love to have you if you know how to use WordPress!
 It doesn’t matter where your skill level lies.
-There is the need to edit, write, audit, teach and even review lesson plans for co lack.
-The team meet regularly in Slack.

 Meta